 The DRE

 Your doctor may determine that a digital rectal exam (DRE) is useful in evaluating your prostate health.
 The prostate is just in front of the rectum.
 For this test, your doctor will gently insert a lubricated, gloved finger into your rectum to examine the prostate for irregularities in size, shape, and texture.
 The test is quite brief, and it might be uncomfortable, but it should not be painful.
+The DRE is not recommended as a screening test by itself.

 Your Test Results